PrometheanDissident/prometheandissident.github.io/pages/economics.md

 ## ================================================================ TO ADD BELOW ================================================================

-## <span style="background-color:yellow">Min Wage</span>

-**EITC > Minimum Wage** The minimum wage is worse at affecting poverty compared to an earned income tax credit, because it does not target households in need as well and the EITC increases labor force participation and employment<ref>https://wol.iza.org/articles/minimum-wage-versus-earned-income-tax-credit-for-reducing-poverty</ref>.

 ## <span style="background-color:orange">Monetary/Fiscal Policy</span>

 Quantitative easing tends to ease financial conditions and support economic growth, and can be especially powerful during times of financial stress<ref>https://www.piie.com/publications/policy-briefs/quantitative-easing-underappreciated-success</ref>.